garfieldnate/wn-graphql/Readme.md

 #GraphQL WordNet

-This is an experimental project to help me learn GraphQL but implementing WordNet querying.
+This is an experimental project to help me learn about GraphQL by implementing WordNet querying.

+I'm following the tutorial located [here](https://www.youtube.com/watch?v=DNPVqK_woRQ).

 ##Building